 The Mobile Surveillance Capability (MSC) consists of vehicles equipped with surveillance sensors and the software to integrate data received.
 Such vehicles were provided to CBP by FLIR Systems (a system called MVSS) and by Telephonics Corporation, a subsidiary of Griffon Corporation.

 Several companies have provided CBP with monitoring technologies devised for ports of entry and border crossings.
 Northrop Grumman Corporation was contracted to provide security surveillance for all land ports.
-Unisys is a long time partner of the Department of Homeland Security and of CBP, with a series of contracts to support the Department IT.
-Over the last 8 years, it has contracts to develop, integrate, operate, and maintain systems that identify people, vehicles and cargo passing through border crossings, using anything from facial recognition, license plate readers, RFID, biometrics and big data.
-In May 2018, it was contracted to add to these a risk assessment system for individuals and cargo.
+Unisys is a long-time partner of the Department of Homeland Security and of CBP, with a series of contracts to support the Department IT.
+Between 2010 and 2018, it has contracts to develop, integrate, operate, and maintain systems that identify people, vehicles, and cargo passing through border crossings, using anything from facial recognition, license plate readers, RFID, biometrics and big data.
+In May 2018, it was contracted to add a risk assessment system for individuals and cargo.
 ManTech International was contracted to provide business intelligence to the CBP to support predictive terrorism risk assessment.

 American Science Engineering, Inc., a subsidiary of OSI Systems, provides CBP with vehicle and cargo scanners, their maintenance and support.
 Leidos has supplied x-ray and imaging technology.
 Smiths Detection has provided a mobile x-ray scanner for cargo.

-The Tethered Aerostat Radar System (TARS) includes eight sites along the border with surveillance systems launched on a balloon for long range intelligence gathering and aircraft detection.
+The Tethered Aerostat Radar System (TARS) includes eight sites along the border with surveillance systems launched on a balloon for long-range intelligence gathering and aircraft detection.
 The system is operated by the Air and Marine Operations division of CBP.
-The major contractor for the system in 2014 was the Harris Corporation (Exelis).
+The major contractor for the system in 2014 was the Harris Corporation.
 The balloons were manufactured by ILC Dover, with system integrator TCOM.